 This situation comes immediately after taxiing to the runway.
-It starts with an airspeed of zero, because the pilot will stop at the start of the runway to make a final check of the systems.
 The program will have a very good indication that the takeoff has started when the ground speed exceeds the maximum taxi speed.
+The pilot should disable nose wheel steering when the IAS indicator shows movement.
+This is at approximately 60 knots.
+At that airspeed the rudder will be effective and the NWS becomes too sensitive.
+The rudder and the NWS are both controlled by the rudder pedals at the pilot's feet.
 If a minimum altitude has been set on the A-LOW page of the DED and the f16 climbs above that minimum altitude then the takeoff phase can be considered to be ended once all actions in the action list have been performed.